 In the United States, the EPA issued a finding that greenhouse gases endanger the public health and safety, adopted regulations to limit greenhouse gas emissions from certain mobile sources, and proposed regulations to limit greenhouse gas emissions from large stationary sources.
 However, in March 2017, former U.S. President Trump signed an executive order to review and possibly eliminate the EPA's plan to cut greenhouse gas emissions and in August 2019, the Administration announced plans to weaken regulations for methane emissions.
 On August 13, 2020, the EPA released rules rolling back standards to control methane and volatile organic compound emissions from new oil and gas facilities.
 However, U.S. President Biden recently directed the EPA to publish a proposed rule suspending, revising, or rescinding certain of these rules.
 On November 2, 2021, the EPA issued a proposed rule under the CAA designed to reduce methane emissions from oil and gas sources.
 The proposed rule is expected to reduce 41 million tons of methane emissions between 2023 and 2035 and cuts methane emissions in the oil and gas sector by approximately 74 percent compared to emissions from this sector in 2005.
-EPA also issued a supplemental proposed rule in November 2022 to include additional methane reduction measures following public input and anticipates issuing a final rule in 2023.
-If these new regulations are finalized, they could affect our operations.
+EPA issued a supplemental proposed rule in November 2022 to include additional methane reduction measures.
+On December 2, 2023, the Biden Administration announced the final rule that includes updated and strengthened standards for methane and other air pollutants from new, modified, and reconstructed sources, as well as Emissions Guidelines to assist states in developing plans to limit methane emissions from existing sources.
+These new regulations could potentially affect our operations.